Donald Trump Faces Major Twitter Backlash After Tweeting About Mark Sanford’s Affair With A ‘Flaming Dancer’

 Others noted that calling out Sanford for having an extramarital affair was, perhaps, an interesting approach.
 As Business Insider has detailed, Trump himself has not hidden the fact that he’s cheated as well.

-For example, it was quite public that Trump was involved with Marla Maples before he divorced first wife Ivana.
-There have been numerous allegations regarding Trump having affairs while married to current wife Melania as well.
+For example, it was quite public that Trump was involved with Marla Maples before he divorced his first wife, Ivana.
+There have been numerous allegations made against Trump for having affairs while married to current wife Melania, as well.

 "…then was found in Argentina with his Flaming Dancer friend…"